mrkkrp/markkarpov.com/tutorial/megaparsec.md

   }
 ```

-All parser-running functions return `ParseErrorBundle` with a correctly set
+All parser-running functions return a `ParseErrorBundle` with a correctly set
-`bundlePosState` and a collection `ParseError`s inside.
+`bundlePosState` and a collection of `ParseError`s inside.

 ### How to signal a parse error